1.32.10 Reporting on Event-Related Spending

 6. Hosted/co-hosted event - An event arranged either in total or in part by the IRS, Treasury, or another Treasury bureau, held in either a government or commercial facility, that may include both employees and non-employees as attendees.
 The bureau provides or arranges for resources required to hold the event.

-7. Internal order code (IOC) - An IFS data element that collects expenditure data for a specific project; used to track training and event-related costs, and to track planning and expenditure data for projects within IFS.
+7. Internal order code (IOC) - An Integrated Financial System (IFS) data element that collects expenditure data for a specific project; used to track training and event-related costs, and to track planning and expenditure data for projects within IFS.

 8. Light refreshments - Include, but are not limited to: coffee, tea, milk, juice, soft drinks, ice cream, donuts, bagels, muffins, fruit, vegetable trays, cheese trays, pretzels, cookies and chips.